JoaoCostaIFG/Workshop-Introduction-Python-3/exercises/exercises.md

 ```

 # 6 - Sort and comparison functions
 a) Instantiate a python list object.
-Read an integer, n, that represents the number of tuples you're gonna read next (each tuple is comprised of 1 string and 1 float).
+Read an integer, n, that represents the number of tuples you're gonna read next (each tuple is comprised of 1 string without whitespaces and 1 float).
 Each tuple you read, will have to be appended to the list you instantiated.
 Print the last element of your list object (note: you may try out the index -1 in your list to get the last element).
 ```
 input: